 Students who have a completed file (all requested documents are submitted to UMUC Financial Aid) are considered for financial aid.
 PELL EFC determines Pell eligibility for students who have not earned a first bachelors degree.
 Other funds such as FSEOG, Perkins and FWS are need-based and amounts are set at a specific dollar amount each year depending on the available funding; once funds in these programs are exhausted, no further awards can be made.
 Award amounts for Direct Stafford Loans are based on a combination of factors, including the student's grade level, financial need, and dependency status (with an additional check against the National Student Loan Database System).

 Federal student financial aid is awarded under the assumption you will be enrolled at least half-time for the semester.
 Any time you change your enrollment, UMUC's Financial Aid Office must review your record and recalculate your aid.
 Learn how dropping classes or withdrawing can affect your financial aid.

-Per federal regulations, UMUC must prorate undergraduate federal loans for any student who is only attending one semester and graduating in the fall.
+Per federal regulations, UMUC must prorate undergraduate federal loans for any student who is only attending one semester and/or graduating in the summer or fall.
 This process may limit the amount you can borrow in subsidized and unsubsidized loan funding.